How to Sell Private Label Cosmetics in 6 Steps

 Popular channels for selling cosmetics include:

-- In-store: Sell cosmetics at a salon, spa, specialty fashion boutique, or natural foods shop using a point-of-sale (POS) system like Vend
+- In-store: Sell cosmetics at a salon, spa, specialty fashion boutique, or natural foods shop using a point-of-sale (POS) system like Square.

-- Social media: Sell products directly through a Facebook Shop, Instagram account, or TikTok
+- Social media: Sell products directly through a Facebook Shop, Instagram account, or on TikTok.

-If you plan to sell primarily on Amazon, some private label cosmetics suppliers like Nardo’s Natural make the process quite easy.
-If you use Fulfillment by Amazon (FBA) to store products and ship orders, it sends your items to Amazon for you too.
+If you plan to sell primarily on Amazon, some private label cosmetics suppliers like Nardo’s Natural make the process easier by providing optimized packaging.
+If you use Fulfillment by Amazon (FBA) to store products and ship orders, it sends your items to Amazon for you, too.
 This is something to consider if Amazon sales are your main focus.

-You have many online selling options beyond Amazon too.
-These include ecommerce websites, blogs with online store sections, and social media channels like Facebook and Instagram.
 Even if you think you’ll sell primarily on Amazon or through social media, it’s still a good idea to consider launching your own ecommerce website.
-Your own site is the best place to build a brand identity and audience uniquely yours and under your control.
+Your own site is the best place to build a brand identity and audience that’s uniquely yours and under your control.
 Diversifying your sales channels is a great way to grow your brand and sell more products.

 Choose a Fulfillment Strategy

-Before placing a product order, you’ll also need to decide how to store your cosmetics and get them to your customers after they place an order so they don’t spoil or decline in quality.
-You need to make this decision ahead of time so you choose a supplier that can meet your specific fulfillment needs—and so you provide the correct shipping address.
+If you’re selling online, you’ll also need to decide how you’ll store and ship your cosmetics so they don’t spoil or decline in quality.
+These parts of the process constitute your fulfillment strategy.
+You’ll need to plan for them ahead of time so you choose a supplier that can meet your specific fulfillment needs (and so you provide the correct shipping address).

 Your warehouse layout also needs to be organized in a way that allows you to easily grab the oldest stock—in other words, the products that are nearest their expiration date.
 You don’t want aging inventory to sit on shelves so long they expire and become unsellable, so it’s important to set up systems to mitigate such losses.